On paydays she gets off work early,

 This time they have yellow squash.

-She walks by 4 liquor stores;
+On the way home she walks by 4 liquor stores;

 the one across from her apartment